inet-framework/inet/doc/src/users-guide/ch-mpls.rst

 RsvpTe
 ~~~~~~

-The :ned:`RsvpTe` module implements RSVP-TE (Resource Reservation Protocol – Traffic Engineering), as the signaling protocol for MPLS.
+The :ned:`RsvpTe` module implements RSVP-TE (Resource Reservation Protocol – Traffic Engineering) as the signaling protocol for MPLS.
 RSVP-TE handles bandwidth allocation and allows traffic engineering across an MPLS network.
 Like LDP, RSVP uses discovery messages and advertisements to exchange LSP path information between all hosts.
 However, whereas LDP is restricted to using the configured IGP's shortest path as the transit path through the network, RSVP can take into consideration network constraint parameters such as available bandwidth and explicit hops.
 RSVP uses a combination of the Constrained Shortest Path First (CSPF) algorithm and Explicit Route Objects (EROs) to determine how traffic is routed through the network.

-When :ned:`RsvpTe` is used as the signaling protocol, :ned:`Mpls` needs a separate ingress classifier module, which is usually a :ned:`RsvpClassifier`.
+When :ned:`RsvpTe` is used as the signaling protocol, :ned:`Mpls` requires a separate ingress classifier module, which is usually a :ned:`RsvpClassifier`.

 The :ned:`RsvpTe` module allows LSPs to be specified statically in an XML config file.
 An example ``traffic.xml`` file: